zhenghao-li/Data_Mining/Exercise-1.md

 # 1\.
 Data Visualization: Flights at ABIA

-## 1.1 How Does the Airport Traffic Looks Like?
+## 1.1 How Does the Airport Traffic Look Like?

 This set of plots looks at the ABIA airport traffic over the course of the year, days of week and time of the days.
 As expected, the airport